AcademySoftwareFoundation/openexr/SECURITY.md

 - Other than the website and online technical documentation, the project implements no web/online services or network communication protocols.
-The library never requests any security or authentication creditials or login information from users.
+The library never requests any security or authentication credentials or login information from users.

   The website implements no interactive features and requires no login credentials.